sarastokes/AOData/src/+aod/+schema/DevelopmentNotes.md

 ### Writing an AOData HDF5 file
 1. `checkSchemaIntegrity` - are schemas viable
+2. `validate` - do provided values pass schema validation?
+3. `checkRequirements` - are required values provided?
+AOData sticks to soft requirements and users can choose to leave a required value blank.
-2. `checkGitRepo` - are classes committed?
+4. `checkGitRepo` - are classes committed?
 Only prompt if schemas are viable
-3. `updateSchemas` - update schemas before writing
+5. `updateSchemas` - update schemas before writing

 ### Misc notes
 - Don't use numeric indexing for tables, use the column names so it's clear what data is used (and how to modify the code if the table changes in the future)